WIOQ: 1987–1988: oldies

-After years of low to moderate ratings, on November 10, 1987, at 6 a.m., the adult rock format was dropped in favor of an oldies format as "Solid Gold 102".
+After years of low to moderate ratings, on November 10, 1987, at 6 am, the adult rock format was dropped in favor of an oldies format as "Solid Gold 102".
 WIOQ's playlist focused on the hits of 1955–1973.

 While WIOQ was changing its format, CBS-owned WCAU-FM switched from a top 40 format to also play oldies as WOGL.
 Within a matter of days, Philadelphia went from having no oldies FM station to having two.
 CBS had been putting the oldies format on a number of its FM stations around the U.S., based on the success of WCBS-FM in New York City.
 WIOQ had trouble competing for the same oldies audience as WOGL.

 1988–present: top 40

 In 1988, WIOQ was sold to EZ Communications.
 On January 18, 1989, at 7:18 a.m., the station dropped oldies and switched to a rhythmic contemporary format, branded as "Q102".

 The station initially leaned toward dance and urban material, but played some rock and pop crossover songs, changing according to chart trends and competitive conditions.
 In 1994, urban rival WUSL was bought by EZ, forming a sales and demographic combo where WUSL targeted African-American listeners, while WIOQ targeted more of a Caucasian and Latino audience.
 In 1996, EZ merged with American Radio Systems.
 To satisfy ownership limits (as well as taking advantage of a larger advertising market), WIOQ and WUSL were traded to Evergreen Media (owner of WJJZ), with EZ receiving Evergreen's Charlotte stations in return.
 In February 1997, Evergreen and Chancellor Media merged.
 After the Chancellor acquisition, WIOQ became co-owned with WYXR (now WRFF), WDAS, WDAS-FM, WUSL, and WJJZ (now WUMR).
 On November 20, 1998, the station evolved to Mainstream CHR.

 As a result of a large merger in 2000, WIOQ and the other stations in its cluster became properties of Clear Channel Communications.
 Clear Channel later changed its name to iHeartMedia.

 On March 8, 2022, at midnight, WIOQ began a temporary simulcast on sister station WISX as a stunt for the latter frequency.
 The simulcast lasted until March 10, when WISX shifted its stunting to all-Bad Bunny songs leading into a format change to Spanish CHR the following day.